Jim Acosta, it seems to me, is a politician. A lobbyist. A pundit. A propagandist.

 “Democrats don’t hate Jewish people, that’s just silly.
 It’s not true.”

-It’s silly to call yourself a reporter and ever utter the above sentence to a government official.
-That makes you not unlike a moron.
+Is it silly to call yourself a reporter and ever emit the above sentence to a government official?

 Watch the exchange below.
-Sarah tries to move on, and Jim won’t stop moroning.
+Sarah tries to move on, but the punditing persists.

 Acosta then suggests Trump thinks "there are very fine people" who are Nazis.